BsNoSi/yellow-extension-cmail/README.md

 2020-01-23, v 1.3.3: Subfolder in »media« for cmail php files

-2020-01-25, v.1.5.0: Redesign of concept.
+2020-01-25, v 1.5.0: Redesign of concept.
 Now aligns to YELLOW CMS strategy without additional php files.

+2020-07-19, v 1.5.1: Alignments to new API → requires Yellow 0.8.3 and above

 ## Developer